Duration

 - Pikey Peak: Salleri is the endpoint for the Pikey Peak Trek.
 It’s the perfect way to exit the region.

-- Lukla Flight Cancelled?
+- Lukla Flight Canceled?
 If the Kathmandu to Lukla Flight is grounded, this jeep is your only escape route.

 Why Book This Package?